Party Wall: Chimney Breast Removal

 Where a chimney breast is shared between two homes, both homeowners must agree to remove it.
 This is whether it is part of a project for one homeowner or if the chimney breast is damaged.

-If there is a breach to the structural integrity of the chimney breast and it needs to be removed for safety reasons, the cost should be split between owners.
-However, if it is part of improvement works that benefit one homeowner, they will be responsible for all costs involved.
+If there is a breach to the structural integrity of the chimney breast and it needs to be removed for safety reasons, the cost will often be split between owners.
+However, if it is part of improvement works that benefit one homeowner, they will usually be responsible for all costs involved.

 The homeowner must also have permission and agreement from the adjoining owner.
 Inconvenience to the neighbour should be kept to a minimum where possible.
 Any damage caused must be remedied and paid for.